What is a Rape Kit?

 If the DNA collected on a complainant matches another person’s DNA, their chances of getting a conviction can be extremely high, considering every individual has a unique DNA, except for identical twins.

-With that said, your DNA sample being on an alleged assaulted victim’s body or clothes doesn’t necessarily mean you are guilty.
+With that said, your DNA sample being on an alleged victim’s body or clothes doesn’t necessarily mean you are guilty.
 Sometimes individuals can claim they were assaulted even after consensual sex to get back at their partners or ex-partners.

 Getting off the hook under such circumstances, however, may not be simple.
 Therefore, it’s important to talk to an experienced attorney who focuses on sex crimes to help you beat your charges.